Policy

 evidence

-services staff shall verify that the following medical evidence, at a minimum,
+staff must verify that the following medical evidence, at a minimum, is

 a) Pathology